 Representation agreements are designed to be used when you aren’t capable of making certain decisions for yourself.
 There are two types of representation agreements.
-Learn about your legal rights and the differences between the two types of agreements.
+Learn the differences between them, and which type of agreement is the right fit for you.

 What you should know